bracerino/xrdlicious/README.md

 **Prerequisities**:
 - Python 3.x (Tested 3.12)
-- Console (For Windows, I recommend to do it in WSL2 (Windows Subsystem for Linux)
+- Console (For Windows, I recommend to use WSL2 (Windows Subsystem for Linux)
 - Git (optional for downloading the code)